GDQuest/website/content/post/2016/krita/new-in-krita-3.md

 Last, but not least: the former 3 display modes have been merged into a single one that gives you all of the options you need at a glance.

-{{< fig src="/img/post/krita/new-in-krita-3/krita-3-new-layers-docker.jpg" caption="Krita 3's new layers docker, with layer colors" >}}
+{{< figure src="/img/post/krita/new-in-krita-3/krita-3-new-layers-docker.jpg" caption="Krita 3's new layers docker, with layer colors" >}}

 ### Rulers, grid, guides and snapping